 Exemption from Release Requirements

-HIPAA regulation 45 CFR § 164.512 (d) allows us to give PHI to government programs without member permission.
-This is given to determine member eligibility.
+HIPAA regulations allow us to give PHI to government programs without member permission.
+We give this when it is necessary to determine member eligibility.

 Medical Records Requirements

-You must ensure your medical records meet the standards described in this section.
-The following are expanded descriptions of these requirements:
+You must ensure your medical records meet our standards.
+The following are expanded descriptions of some of these requirements.

 Patient Identifiers: Should consist of the patient name and a second unique identifier, and should appear on each page of the medical record.

-Advance Directives: Provide the member with advance directive information and encourage them to retain a copy for their personal records.
-Document this conversation at least once in the member’s medical record.
+Advance Directives: It is your responsibility to provide the member with advance directive information, and to encourage the member to retain a copy for their personal records.

-Biographical Information: Include the member’s name, date of birth, address, home and work phone numbers, marital status, sex, primary language spoken, name and phone number of emergency contact, appropriate consent forms and guardianship information, if relevant.
+Biographical Information: Each record should contain the patient’s name, date of birth, address, home and work phone numbers, marital status, sex, primary language spoken, name and phone number of emergency contact, appropriate consent forms and guardianship information if relevant.

 Signatures: For paper medical records, have all entries dated and signed or initialed by the author.
-Author identification may be a handwritten signature or initials followed by the title (e.g., MD, DO, PA, ARNP, RN, LPN, MA or OM).
-There must be a written policy requiring, and evidence of, physician co-signature for entries made by those other than a licensed physician (e.g., MD, DO).
+Author identification may be a handwritten signature or initials followed by the title (MD, DO, PA, ARNP, RN, LPN, MA or OM).
+There must be a written policy requiring, and evidence of, physician co-signature for entries made by those other than a licensed practitioner (MD, DO).
 Electronic signatures are acceptable for electronic medical records.

-Family History: Document the family medical history no later than the first visit.
+Family History: Document the family history no later than the first visit.

-Past Medical History: Include a detailed medical, surgical, and social history.
+Past Medical History: Documentation should include a detailed medical, surgical and social history.

-Immunizations: Include the date the vaccine was administered, the manufacturer and lot number, and the name and title of the person administering the vaccine.
-At a minimum, you must have members’ vaccination history.
+Immunizations: Documentation of immunizations performed by the office should include the date the vaccine was administered, the manufacturer and lot number, and the name and title of the person administering the vaccine.
+At a minimum, you must have their vaccination history.

 Medication List: List the member’s current medications, with start and end dates, if applicable.
-Reconcile within 30 days after inpatient admissions.
+Reconcile within 30 days post inpatient admissions.

 Referral Documentation: If a referral was made to a specialist, the consultation report should be filed in the medical record.
-Include documentation that the physician has discussed abnormal results with the member, along with recommendations.
+There should be documentation the physician has discussed abnormal results with the patient, along with recommendations.

-Chart Organization: Maintain a uniform medical record system of clinical recording and reporting with respect to services, which includes separate sections for progress notes and the results of diagnostic tests.
+Chart Organization: You should maintain a uniform medical record system of clinical recording and reporting with respect to services, which includes separate sections for progress notes and the results of diagnostic tests.

-Preventive Screenings: Promote the appropriate use of age- or gender-specific preventive health services for members to achieve a positive affect on the member’s health and better medical outcomes.
+Preventive Screenings: You need to promote the appropriate use of age/gender specific preventive health services for members to achieve a positive impact on the member’s health and better medical outcomes.

 - Chief complaint or purpose;